dotnet/docs/docs/core/tools/cli-msbuild-architecture.md

 # High-level overview of changes in the .NET Core tools

-This document describes the changes associated with moving from *project.json* to MSBuild and the *.csproj* project system that occurred with the release of .NET Core Tools 1.0, .NET Core 1.0.4/1.1.1, and Visual Studio 2017 on March 7, 2017 (see the [Announcement](https://blogs.msdn.microsoft.com/dotnet/2017/03/07/announcing-net-core-tools-1-0/)).
-It outlines the new way the tooling is layered all-up and which new pieces are available and what is their place in the overall picture.
+This document will describe in high-level the changes that moving from *project.json* to MSBuild and *.csproj* project system bring.
+It will outline the new way the tooling is layered all-up and which new pieces are available and what is their place in the overall picture.
 After reading this article, you should have a better understanding of all of the pieces that make up .NET Core tooling after moving to MSBuild and *.csproj*.

 ## Moving away from project.json